Particular/docs.particular.net/Content/Platform/getting-started-with-particular-service-platform.md

 ---
 title: Getting Started with the Particular Service Platform
-summary: 'Getting Started with the Platform using a send and receive example.'
+summary: 'Introduction to the Particular ServicePlatform through ServiceMatrix and a simple send and receive example.'
 tags:
+- Platform
 - ServiceMatrix
 - Send and Receive
 - Visual Studio